KojoBailey/Shin-Samurai-vs-Zombies-Defence/README.md

 ***[Shin Samurai vs Zombies Defence](https://svzdefense.wiki.gg/wiki/Mod:Shin_Samurai_vs_Zombies_Defence)*** (tentative) is a remake of the *Samurai vs Zombies Defense* series, combining both games and expanding them further.

-It is currently in development with no estimated release date, but will have periodic playtests as it progresses.
-There's still some time yet until the first playtest, but feel free to check out the source code in the meantime!
+It is currently in development with no estimated release date, but will have periodic playtests as it progresses - the first of which is already available at [itch.io](https://kojobailey.itch.io/shin-svz)!

-To follow development of this project, check its the Milanote planning board: https://app.milanote.com/1UhltG12a4LS7I?p=RTslhIwHuvA

-You should also join the *Samurai vs Zombies Defense* community on Discord, where there will also be updates on the development of this game: https://discord.gg/9nNeTYrpaj
+You may also be interested in joining our *Samurai vs Zombies Defense* community on Discord, where there will be updates on the development of this game: https://discord.gg/9nNeTYrpaj